-After you create a trigger to generate your custom detection, create the custom detection type to specify a display name and to add MITRE links, which enable your custom detection to appear in the matrix on the Group by MITRE Technique page.
+After you create a trigger to generate your custom detection, you can create a custom detection type in the Detection Catalog to add more information to your detection.

+You can specify a display name and add detection categories to help you locate your detection on the Detections page.
+You can also add MITRE links, which enable your custom detection to appear in the matrix on the Group by MITRE Technique page.

 - 1. Log in to the ExtraHop system through https://<extrahop-hostname-or-IP-address>. - 2.
 Click the System Settings icon 🏶 and then click Detection Catalog. - 3.
-Click Create. - 4.
+On the Detection Catalog page, complete one of the following steps: - If your trigger has already run, the system automatically adds your custom detection to the catalog with the display name specified in the trigger preceded by [custom].
+Click the detection type to edit. - If your detection type has not been created, click Create. - 4.
 Complete the following fields: